wasmerio/wai/WAI.md

-# The `*.wit` format
+# The `*.wai` format

-This is intended to document the `*.wit` format as it exists today.
+This is intended to document the `*.wai` format as it exists today.
 The goal is to provide an overview to understand what features `wit` files give you and how they're structured.
-This isn't intended to be a formal grammar, although it's expected that one day we'll have a formal grammar for `*.wit` files.
+This isn't intended to be a formal grammar, although it's expected that one day we'll have a formal grammar for `*.wai` files.

-If you're curious to give things a spin try out the [online demo](https://wasmerio.github.io/wit-bindgen/) of `wai-bindgen` where you can input `*.wit` on the left and see output of generated bindings for languages on the right.
+If you're curious to give things a spin try out the [online demo](https://wasmerio.github.io/wit-bindgen/) of `wai-bindgen` where you can input `*.wai` on the left and see output of generated bindings for languages on the right.
 If you're looking to start you can try out the "markdown" output mode which generates documentation for the input document on the left.